 Consumers who have suffered an injury or illness because of a dangerous or defective product may be entitled to compensation from the product manufacturer.
 In order to receive support, injured consumers must prove that the product was defective in some way and that the defect directly led to their injury.
 Product manufacturers can be held accountable for the damages they cause if their product was defectively designed, defectively marketed or defectively manufactured.

-The experienced New York product defect attorneys at Wingate, Russotti, Shapiro & Halperin, LLP understand the price consumers pay for the negligence of manufacturers.
+The experienced New York product defect attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP understand the price consumers pay for the negligence of manufacturers.
 Consumers suffer because these large corporations put profits before the safety and well-being of individuals who buy their products.
 If you or a loved one has been injured due to a manufacturing defect, please contact us to obtain more information about pursuing your legal rights.
 We can be reached at (212) 986-7353.

 In theory, products that are in the marketplace have already been properly tested and approved for sale.
 There are times, however, in which an otherwise safe product is dangerous because of mistakes made during construction, manufacturing or assembly.

 - A vehicle with improperly installed safety features

 - Brakes that do not work properly

 These types of manufacturing defects can result from the use of cheap materials, poor workmanship, a lack of supervision, machinery malfunction, failure to inspect products before sale, inadequate cleaning, contamination, or a number of other errors.
 These types of mistakes may affect only one product or thousands of products over a period of time.
 Each case is different, but it’s common for a number of consumers to suffer harm from the same line of defectively manufactured products.